morganjwilliams/pyrolite/paper/paper.md

 Extensions beyond the core functionality are also being developed, including ``pyrolite-meltsutil`` which provides utilities for working with ``alphaMELTS`` [@Smith2005] and it's outputs, and is targeted towards performing large numbers of related melting and fractionation experiments.

 ![Example of different bivariate and ternary diagrams, highlighting the ability to visualise data distribution.](sphx_glr_heatscatter_001.png)

+## API

+The ``pyrolite`` API follows and builds upon a number of existing packages, and where relevant exposes their API, particularly for ``matplotlib`` [@Hunter2007] and ``pandas`` [@McKinney2010].
+In particular, the API makes use of dataframe accessor classes provided by ``pandas`` to add additional dataframe 'namespaces' (e.g. accessing the ``pyrolite`` spiderplot method via `df.pyroplot.spider()`).
+This approach allows ``pyrolite`` to use more familiar syntax, helping geochemists new to Python to hit the ground running, and encouraging development of transferable knowledge and skills.

+![Standard and density-mode spider diagrams generated from a synthetic dataset centred around an Enriched- Mid-Ocean Ridge Basalt composition [@Sun1989], normalised to Primitive Mantle [@Palme2014].
+Elements are ordered based on a proxy for trace element 'incompatibility' during mantle melting [e.g. as used by @Hofmann2014].](sphx_glr_spider_005.png)

 ## Conventions